NijazK/NijazK.github.io/_posts/2023-18-01-FixedIncomeModel.markdown

     face_value = 100000
     fixed_rate_bond = FixedRateBond(settlement_days, face_value, schedule, coupons, day_count)

-Now, lets; use the QuantLib valuation engine DiscountBondEngine() to properly price the example bond.
-The DiscountBondEngine() takes the yield curve object as an argument
+Let's use the QuantLib valuation engine DiscountBondEngine() to properly price the bond.
+The DiscountBondEngine() takes the yield curve object as an argument:

 DiscountBondEngine():